-All TTF Members dealing in panel products are required to adopt and comply with this Code of Practice for use as a public and promotional document forming an integral part of the TTF Code of Conduct.
+All TDUK Members dealing in panel products are required to adopt and comply with this Code of Practice for use as a public and promotional document forming an integral part of the TDUK Code of Conduct.

 Its aim is to assist Members in the promotion of their company’s efforts to correctly supply accurately marked and labelled panel products and to ensure the exposure of those known to be breaching the Code as a result of wilful product mis-labelling or mismarking.

-This Code will apply to all wood-based panel products of any thickness and is binding to all TTF Members dealing in panel products.
+This Code will apply to all wood-based panel products of any thickness and is binding to all TDUK Members dealing in panel products.